Jaavidd/MachineLearning/README.md

 # MachineLearning

-Some algorithms(K-means,DecisionTree) from scratch for iris dataset.
+Algorithms(K-means,DecisionTree,Neural network) from scratch for iris and heard_disease dataset.